Build a Transit Network with IBGP

 Propagate External BGP Routes to PE2

-Try to ping the external router (172.16.42.42) from PE2.
+) from PE2.
 You have to check the connectivity between the loopback addresses, so you should use a version of the ping command that specifies the source interface or the source IP address.
-For example, you must use ping 172.16.42.42 source loop 0 on Arista EOS.
+For example, you must use ping 172.16.42.42 source loop 0

 Tip

-• You don’t have to worry about the source IP address of the ICMP Echo packets on devices that support unnumbered IPv4 interfaces – these devices will automatically set the packet’s source IP address to the device’s loopback IP address.
+- You don’t have to worry about the source IP address of the ICMP Echo packets on devices that support unnumbered IPv4 interfaces.
+These devices will automatically set the packet’s source IP address to the device’s loopback IP address.

-• The extended ping command is often available only in privileged (enable) CLI mode.
+- The extended ping command is often available only in privileged (enable) CLI mode.

 The ping command will most likely fail1.
 Arista EOS displays the root cause of the failure: the destination network is not in the IP routing table: